ruricolist/spinneret/README.md

     ;; Disable attribute validation.
     (setf *unvalidated-attribute-prefixes* '(""))

 Tags are considered valid if they are defined as part of the HTML standard, or if they match the rules for the name of a [custom element][] – basically, start with an ASCII alphabetic character and include a hyphen.
+For custom elements, attributes are not validated.

 [CL-MARKDOWN]: https://github.com/gwkkwg/cl-markdown
 [custom element]: